justin2004/weblog/DRAFTS/troubleshooting/README.md

 <br/>

-And life does _eventually_ find a way...
+And life does find a way...

 Maybe an expensive contractor gets hired to request elevated access and diagnose the problem.